NicolasSoroka/NicolasSoroka/README.md

 ## Hi there👋

-I'm Nicolas,  Fullstack Engineer from Buenos Aires
+I'm Nicolas,  Fullstack Engineer from Argentina

 ## About me